PrestaShop/prestashop.github.io/news/_posts/2020-07-21-journey-to-improve-the-time-to-interactive-metric.md

 Core developer [Progi1984](https://github.com/Progi1984) chose to use the Google Chrome console and its Network tab in order to show you the performances evolution before and after lazy loading usage.

-This test is based the New Products page with 50 products (and so 50 images minimum) per page.
+This test is based on the New Products page with 50 products (and so 50 images minimum) per page.

 The benchmark is performed on `develop` and `lazyloading` branches.